 Pat didn’t make chocolate chip cookies with Toni this time, but made a delicious modified version of peaches and cream.
-Check out the video and recipe after the jump:
+Check out the video here, and the … Read more...

-This is certainly going to be the year for new air conditioners, but we’ve already covered our pre-season air conditioner sale, how to choose the best air conditioner for you, and what you need to know to keep it running like new.
-So, putting A/Cs aside for now, here are some additional ways you can keep cool in this weather:
+We’ve already covered how to choose the best air conditioner for you and what you need to know to keep it running like new, so, putting A/Cs aside for now, here are some additional ways you can keep cool in this weather:

 Happy Cinco de Mayo, readers!
 This holiday was originally created to commemorate the Mexican army’s victory against the French at the Battle of Puebla on May 5, 1862.
 Today, many people take advantage of the holiday to celebrate Mexican heritage, which usually includes margaritas and excellent Mexican cuisine.
 Our friends over at GE Appliances have some great recipes, including this Mexican-inspired taco casserole dish.
 Grab some chips, a chilled drink, and enjoy!